GildedPleb/hab-guide/docs/Introduction/piping.md

 L1 Hosts:       Raw Hosts ══► V ══► L
 ```

-We will also be architecting the node to be bidirectional.
+We will also be architecting the path to be bidirectional.
 So, though we will
 move forward through the deployment path via `standup`, we will also, at all
 moments be able to move backwards in the path via `teardown`.
 As fruitless as
 this may seem at first glance, this feature is absolutely necessary, not only